Escorts Ltd. announces Covid-relief measures for customers

-New Delhi, May 26 (IANS) In order to support the farming community amid the second wave of Covid-19, engineering conglomerate Escorts Ltd on Wednesday announced Covid-19 relief measures for its customers across India, which include Covid support to cover expenses in case of hospitalisation and home treatment expenses.
+New Delhi: In order to support the farming community amid the second wave of Covid-19, engineering conglomerate Escorts Ltd on Wednesday announced Covid-19 relief measures for its customers across India, which include Covid support to cover expenses in case of hospitalisation and home treatment expenses.

 In a program titled 'Escorts Covid Kavach', Escorts in association with an insurance partner, will extend Covid aid of up to Rs 1,50,000 in case of Covid-19 related hospitalization and up to Rs 15,000 to cover home treatment expenses.